How to Use This Tool

 ▼

 PNG is supported by every image editor, operating system, browser, and platform.
-Converting WebP to PNG ensures your images work everywhere — in Photoshop, Microsoft Office, older email clients, legacy CMS platforms, and any software that doesn't yet support WebP.
+Converting WebP to PNG ensures your image works everywhere - in design apps, office suites, older email clients, and any software that does not yet support WebP.

 Lossless Output